Admissions Is Virtual

 Classroom learning, research, projects, papers, and exams are all critical to your academic pursuits.
 But to complete your education — to set you apart from other graduates — you should also gain experience in your chosen field.
 With Drexel Co-op, one of the oldest and most expansive university cooperative education programs in the world, you can gain up to 18 months of résumé-enhancing experience by the time you graduate.

-Drexel Co-op is based on paid employment in practical, major-related positions consistent with your interests and abilities; only a small percentage of students accept nonpaid co-ops.
+Drexel Co-op is based on employment in practical, major-related positions consistent with your interests and abilities.
 The benefits are obvious.
-Before graduation, you will have already sampled up to three different positions within your field of study.
+Before graduation, you will have already test driven up to three different potential careers within your field of study.
 While on co-op, you'll develop a real-world perspective that you can share with your professors and classmates when you return.
 And after graduation, this experience pays off: recent graduates from Drexel typically receive a higher starting salary than graduates from other universities.
 Some other facts about Drexel Co-op:

 - Co-op students are entrusted with projects vital to the day-to-day functioning of the workplace.